VaAndCob/firmware/tools/readme.md

 https://vaandcob.github.io/firmware/tools/iPodMonochromeImageConverter.html

-Monochrome 2-bit per pixel image to byte array converter by Va&Cob
+iPod Monochrome Image Converter by Va&Cob

-This tool is for converting '2-bit color depth monochrome to byte array'

-for use with an old monochrome iPod display
+This tool is for converting '4-bit GIMP bmp exported image to 2-bit color depth monochrome image byte array' for use with an old monochrome iPod display for use with old monochrome iPod display

 How to use:
 Use GIMP app